-The conditions are inhuman: little water, no bathrooms, and desperate people committing suicide.
+The conditions are appalling: little water, no bathrooms, and desperate people committing suicide.
 In a fateful move, Sarah gets her younger brother Michel to hide in a secret room at their Parisian flat, with Sarah taking the key.
 Her early story involves her desperate attempt to get back to the flat and let Michel out.
 On her journey back, she is forcibly separated from her parents, escapes with another girl with the help of a French camp guard, and taken in by a kindly French couple.
 Once Sarah does arrive back at her old home, the discovery of Michel, while unseen, is still a horror.

 It's now, during Julia's research, that she makes a shocking discovery of her own: it is her husband's family who had taken the apartment and her father-in-law and his father who are there when Sarah bursts in to find what remains of enfant Michel.
-I should make clear that her in-laws were thoroughly unaware of Michel's existence and that the secret behind Sarah's Key was kept by Betrand's father and grandfather.
+Her future in-laws were thoroughly unaware of Michel's existence and that the secret behind Sarah's Key was kept by Betrand's father and grandfather.

 Eduard tells Julia that his father had kept in touch with Sarah's adopted family, and from here she tracks down Sarah's story.
 Sarah functions, but sinks into bouts of melancholia.
 Eventually she leaves for America, and marries.
-At first Julia believes she's found THE Sarah, but we learn that the Mrs. Rainsferd she's tracked down is the SECOND Mrs. Rainsferd.
-Sarah Rainsferd had died in the 1960s in a car accident.
+At first Julia believes she's found Sarah, but we learn that the Mrs. Rainsferd she's tracked down is the second Mrs. Rainsferd.
+Sarah Rainsferd had died in the 1960's in a car accident.

 In the coda, we go to 2011.
 Julia is now divorced from Betrand and living back in New York with her new daughter.
 She reunites with William, who tells her he's met Sarah's French adopted family.
 He also learns that Julia's infant daughter is named Sarah.

 Any film about a difficult subject, ranging from the Shoah to slavery to September 11th, has already a heavy burden to it.
 The positive thing about Sarah's Key is that this little-known story is handled on an intimate level.
 In other words, rather than attempt to give us a grand overview of what occurred during the Vichy regime, the film instead does two things right: one, it keeps us focused on one particular family and two, it balances remarkably well the stories of Sarah and Julia without shortchanging one or the other.

 Instead, we see that she is a full person: marital problems, problems with her in-laws, all these things allow us into her private life.
 Where in other films the research may have overwhelmed her private life to where it becomes all-consuming, Sarah's Key allows us to have those respites and see Julia has troubles of her own which would make an interesting story in and of itself.

 For example, when she discovers both what actually happened to Michel and that her own father-in-law knew the truth about Sarah, her reaction is one of shock and horror, but it's never big.
 Instead, it is almost quite, which makes it all the more tragic.

 Credit should also be given to Mélusine Mayance as the younger Sarah.
 She has a very difficult task: to make Sarah an average girl, one with fear but also with a determination to rescue her brother at all costs.
 Her best moment is when she finally comes back to the apartment: her racing up to get to him as fast as possible actually inspires a fleeting moment of hope, while her discovery of Michel's ultimate fate is all the more horrifying and haunting.

 In the smallest of roles, Quinn is an actor that really should work more.
 Like Scott Thomas, Quinn in his few brief moments does a good job of making his William someone who can't quite come to terms that everything he knew about his mother was not true.

 A minor fault I found to an overall engrossing film.
 Sarah's Key isn't about the actual crimes perpetrated by the Nazis and their Vichy collaborators.
 Instead, it's about those who are caught up in horrifying situations not of their doing, and that there were victims of all types.
 It is about how the truth may set one free, but how it can also be a painful and traumatic experience for those who were indirectly affected by things beyond their control.
-In Sarah's Key, there are few if any villains, but rather all sorts of collateral damage to acts of unspeakable evil.
-Then again, even if it causes tremendous pain, these evils must be spoken of, lest we forget...